 TICK NUMBERS KEEP INCREASING

 The increase in tick populations has been spurred by numerous factors.
 One of the factors contributing to this is the increase in white-tailed deer populations.
-Both species of "deer ticks", the Lone Star tick and the black leg tick, prefer to utilize the deer for its host.
-As the white-tail deer numbers have increased, both tick species increased, which also increased the spread of Lyme disease.
+Both species of "deer ticks," the Lone Star tick and the black legged tick, prefer to utilize the deer for its host.
+As the white-tailed deer numbers increased, both tick species increased, which also increased the spread of Lyme disease.
 Other common wildlife hosts for ticks include wild turkeys, field mice, and most warm-blooded animals.

 Warmer winters are another factor that is increasing the number of tick populations.
-With a lack of continuous cold days during the winter months the tick populations are not dying off.
+With a lack in continuous cold days during the winter months, the tick populations are not dying off.
 They are able to survive and become a major issue for people and their pets during the spring and summer months.